ericstrobl/MarkovBlanket/README.md

 Each file has been designed to run on its own, so you don't need to download everything.

+All the functions have a regularization parameters (reg) that we have set to 1E-6 as the default, but we highly recommend that you tune it in practice (e.g., try 1E-2,1E-4,1E-6,1E-8).

 *Single Markov Blanket*

 * BackCD.m - Find Markov blanket by backward elimination.
 Variables are in "ascending" order.
 More accurate.